 Traverse City students should consult with Professor Kate Fairman.

-LIB 495 - Senior Seminar (Capstone).
+INT 495 - Senior Seminar (Capstone).
 Students will contrast classical and contemporary statements on liberal education in relation to the principles and core courses on which the program rests.
 Students will develop and present their senior theses.
-Students should have completed LIB 301 prior to the semester they plan to take LIB 495.
+Students should have completed LIB 301 prior to the semester they plan to take INT 495.
 Offered Fall and Winter semester only (not spring/summer).
 Credits: 3.